t3db0t/jiraToClubhouseCLI/README.md

 ### Params
  * `--in` The xml file you want to read from
- * `--projectID` the project ID you want to use for the items you are importing
+ * `--projectID` the Clubhouse project ID you want to use for the items you are importing
  * `--out` The file you want to export the JSOn to.

 ## Import